 The day starts with a morning conference from 7:30-8:30am.
 There is also an afternoon conference from 1-2 pm.
 Conferences are predominantly didactic or case-based around a particular subject during the beginning of the year in order to introduce new residents to important radiologic concepts.
 Later in the year, conferences include more case-based sessions to simulate real practice interactions with clinicians and to prepare residents for the American Board of Radiology exams.
 Board reviews for senior residents are also administered for several months before the oral Board exam.

-Occur twice monthly on Thursdays from 12:30 to 1:30, except during the summer.
+Occur weekly at 12:30pm on Thursdays from September through May.
 Most of the speakers are world renown radiologists from around the country, who also give resident conferences and board reviews during their visit with us.

 Yale is one of the few academic programs where the Emergency Department is covered by both a resident and an attending radiologist 24 x 7.
 This allows the resident to have the experience of making decisions in a high volume environment with complex pathology, yet receiving immediate feedback by an attending radiologist.
 The combination of 24 hour attending radiologist coverage with resident coverage with resident coverage minimizes the likelihood of a patient being discharged with serious pathology or sent to the OR with an incorrect or non-surgical finding.